The Co-operative Group: The Group Board

 The Group Board is a team of between seven and twelve people who are responsible for overseeing the strategy of the business and for holding the executive management team to account.

 The Group Board is made up of: a Group Chair; either one or two executive directors appointed from the Executive Management Team; up to five Independent Non-Executive Directors who are not affiliated with the group; and up to four Member-Nominated Directors.
 Member Nominated Directors (MNDs) are any people from within the membership group who nominate themselves and have the required level of commercial experience.

 The National Members' Council

 The Members' Council is an elected group of one hundred people who hold the Group Board to account and acts as the guardian of the co-operative Values and Principles.
 Members of the Co-op, its employees and representatives of the 'independent societies' make up the Members' Council.
 The council is led by an elected Council president, Denise Scott-McDonald who chairs council meetings.
 Current members include Nick Crofts and former MEP David Hallam.

 The Leadership Teams

-Details of those people who are members of the Group Board and the Group Executive are provided here.
-Details are correct as of 2016.
+As of 2017 the members of the Group Board and the Group Executive were: